-Apply Black Pine Tar to bare wood or to wood that was formerly treated with Pine Tar, or distemper paints such as Falun Paint.
+Apply Black Pine Tar to bare wood or to wood that was formerly treated with Pine Tar, natural oil, such as Purified Linseed Oil, or distemper paints such as Falun Paint.

 Clean the surface with Linseed Soap and water to remove dust and dirt from the wood with a brush.
 Rinse well and allow to dry.